Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 • USAA SafePilot: Up to 30% for safe driving

 These programs track metrics like hard braking, rapid acceleration, night driving, and phone use.
-Teens who demonstrate consistently safe habits can earn significant ongoing discounts — and parents can monitor progress in real time.
+Teens who demonstrate consistently safe habits earn significant ongoing discounts — and parents can monitor progress in real time.

 Additional Money-Saving Discounts